memosasoft/image-hunter/README.md

 It matches keywords with multiple pattern hits that are simple sections of the keyword.

-The pattern matching works really well.
-I have it set on 3 for the minimum pattern.
-The pattern matching gives the ability to judge the quality of keyword information surrounding the image.
-It gives a score to text information in relation to the user's query.
-This score enables the system to scan web content and make a decision to download or not the links or/and the images on the html page.
-It uses a Quality Score (QS) to tweak the severity of the scrapers search.
 Top performance depends on many factors but with a quality score of about 20 and decent queries the results are very impressive.
 As long as the search results are good the scrapper does an amazing job.

-I did believe it would work so well.
-I still have lots of work.
-This project is long terme.
+The pattern matching works really well.

 **Supported Image formats**
 psd,apng,avif,bmp,gif,ico,cur,tif,tiff,jpg,jpeg,jfif,pjpeg,pjp,png,svg,webp,webm,ogg,wav,tiff,ico,jpg,gif,png,bmp